First edition Spider-Man comic for sale in Victoria - Victoria News

 Amazing Fantasy #15, printed in 1962, is said to be the third-most valuable comic book in the world.
 It’s currently on consignment in downtown Victoria.
 The comic is so valuable and fragile, the Victoria-based owner has to keep it in a safe deposit box while Legends Comics and Books helps her find a buyer.

 Legends co-owner Gareth Gaudin knew what he was looking at when the owner of the relic brought it in to determine its approximate value.
-Gaudin said it was easily the most valuable comic he’s ever held in his hands, and like the line in the Spider-Man comic goes, “with great power comes great responsibility.”
+Gaudin said it was easily the most valuable comic he’s ever held in his hands, and like the famous line from Spider-Man, “with great power comes great responsibility!”

-“It’s a little nerve-wracking, because you could destroy it just by the twist of your wrist,” he said.
+“It’s a little nerve-wracking, because you could destroy it just by the twist of your wrist.
+Fifty-five, 60-year-old pulp paper doesn’t really hold up too well,” he said.

 Even so, it’s in great condition.
 If it gets professionally graded, Gaudin said it will easily sell for $1 million.